 If your dog is vacationing at the beach, lives on the beach, or visits the beach often it is very likely that your dog has been affected by sand fleas.

 Sand fleas manifest themselves on your dog's skin as tiny black dots.
 You may see bumps or small rashes on your dog's skin as you would if your dog were bitten by mosquitoes.
-Your dog will, of course, be scratching incessantly, and he may also run a fever.
+Your dog will, of course, be scratching incessantly.

 How Do I Treat My Dog’s Sand Fleas?